Otumian-empire/swift-python/exercise23.md

 ## Check the commits

-do `git log` to see the commits you have made.
-Thus provides you with some information you may use to reset/revert the repo when there is an error.
+do `git log` to see the commits we have made.
+Thus provides we with some information we may use to reset/revert the repo when there is an error.

 ## Reset

-`git reset [commit]` where commit is the code you see when you make a commit.
+`git reset [commit]` where commit is the code we see when we make a commit.
 Use that code to reset the repository.
 It undoes all the commits but keeps the changes, `git reset --hard [commit]` does the same but discard the all histories upto the particular commit.

 ## Branch

 A branch is similar to a versioning.
-You can diverge from main code, work on the new version/branch without having to mess with the main code.
+We can diverge from main code, work on the new version/branch without having to mess with the main code.

 ### Operations with branching